eBay AI Policy 2026: What Seller Automation Is Still Allowed

 For resellers, the message is clear.
 Seller-side AI tools are going to keep getting better and more supported across every platform.
 The tools that help you list faster, price smarter, and manage inventory are not going anywhere.
 What is getting restricted — on eBay and likely other platforms too — is AI that replaces the human buyer.
 Your tools are on the approved side of that line.

-The February 2026 update is not the anti-automation crackdown that panicked forum posts made it out to be. eBay drew a clear line: AI that helps sellers create listings and run their business is welcome.
-AI that replaces human buyers and buys without review is not.
+The bottom line: the February 2026 update is not the anti-automation crackdown forum posts made it out to be. eBay drew a clear line — AI that helps sellers list and manage inventory is welcome (eBay built most of it themselves), and AI that replaces human buyers is not.
+Your tools work.
+Your workflows are safe.

 Frequently Asked Questions